Ryanair hikes profit forecast on higher fares

 "Cutting capacity more aggressively than its rivals gives it even more scope to increase average fares and this strategy is paying off."

-Ryanair followed British peer EasyJet (EZJ.L) in posting strong revenue growth as higher-priced rivals are battered by fuel costs and a struggling global economy.
+The Irish carrier follows British low-cost rival EasyJet (EZJ.L) in posting strong revenue growth as higher-priced rivals are battered by fuel costs and a struggling global economy.

-German group Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) have cut profit forecasts after being hit by fuel cost rises and slashed plans to expand in 2012.
+German group Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) have cut profit forecasts after being battered by fuel costs and slashed plans to expand in 2012.

+Ryanair's share price opened up 2.4 percent to 4.24 euros on Monday.
+It has increased 24 percent in the past three months, compared to an increase of 13 percent on the broader Irish market .ISEQ.

 Ryanair's revenue was 844 million euros in the quarter, ahead of an average forecast of 819 million in a poll of 21 analysts compiled by the company.
 Quarterly net profit of 15 million euros was well ahead of a 16 million loss forecast.

-It increased its full-year net profit forecast by 9 percent to 480 million euros.
+It increased its full year profit forecast by 9 percent to 480 million euros.

 RISING FUEL BILL